-Wellhead pressures were measured at RRGI-4 with a Heise pressure gauge and a Soltec strip chart recorder.
-Injection rates were quantified by passing the water through an orifice of known diameter and measuring the pressure differential across it.
+Wellhead pressures were measured at RRGI-4 with a Heise pressure gauge at the wellhead and a Soltec strip chart recorder.
+Injection rates were held constant by passing the water through an oririce of known diameter and measuring the pressure differential.
 The temperature of the injection water and the injection rate were recorded on continuous recorders.
-Surface instrumentation was used to monitor wells RRGE-1, RRGE-2, USGS-3, MW-1, and MW-2.
+Surface instrumentation was used to monitor wellhead pressure changes at observation wells RRGE-1, RRGE-2, USGS-3, MW-1, and MW-2.
 This instrumentation consisted of a digiquartz pressure transducer model 2200-A-002 interfaced to a Hewlett-Packard thermal printer model 5150 via a Parascientific digiquartz pressure computer model 600.
-A 60-degree, V-notch weir was used to monitor changes in artesian flow at the BLM well.
+A 60 °, V-notch weir was used to monitor changes in artesian flow at the BLM well.
 A Stevens A35 water level recorder was used to measure the depth to water level in the BLM offset well.